Join our network. Make change happen.

 A comprehensive analysis of building energy efficiency policies in China: status quo and development perspective

-This article is concerned with a comprehensive analysis of building energy efficiency policies in light of improvements in energy performance, living standards and climate change mitigation in China's built environment.
+This article is concerned with a comprehensive analysis of building energy efficiency policies in light of improvements in energy performance, living standards and climate change mitigation in China's built environment

 Policy Group(s):